NMcKinney237/Portfolio/Readme.md

 Seen below:

-A presentation slide element that was used alongside data tables to show the positioning of U.S. producers relative to higher demand regions.
+A presentation slide element that was used alongside data tables to show the positioning of North American producers relative to higher demand regions.
 The dual-axis consisted of a heat map of annual product demand alongside a bubble map illustrating producer location/production capacity.

 <p align="center">
   <img src="https://github.com/NMcKinney237/Portfolio/blob/master/Graphics/Dual_Axis_Map.JPG">